TheodosiouEleanna/ETS/README.md

 A system that provides translation aid when reading text documents by utilizing real time eye tracking data.
 It is being developed in the context of my Diploma Thesis.

-# To run ETS locally:
+# To run ETS in terminal:

 Run npm start in front-end
 Run python app.py in back-end